mariallr/amanida/README.md

-# amanida: a R package for adapted meta-analysis with non-integral data
+# amanida: a R package for meta-analysis with non-integral data

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)

 ## Description

-`Amanida` package contains a collection of functions for computing an adapted meta-analysis in R only using significance and effect size.
+`Amanida` package contains a collection of functions for computing a meta-analysis in R only using significance and effect size.
 It covers the lack of data provided on metabolomic studies, where is rare to have error or variance disclosed.
 With this adaptation, only using p-value and fold-change, global significance and effect size for compounds or metabolites are obtained.

-Furthermore, `Amanida` also computes semi-quantitative meta-analysis performing a vote-counting for compounds, including the option of only using identifier and trend labels.
+Furthermore, `Amanida` also computes quanlitative meta-analysis performing a vote-counting for compounds, including the option of only using identifier and trend labels.

 ## Documentation